Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Detection of gravitational waves at high-frequencies

 The prospect of a new detection technology for high-frequency GW detection opens a window for a slightly novel form of correlation detector.
 Instead of correlating the output signal with that of a similar detector, it may be possible to turn off the sensitivity of a single detector to GWs without affecting its other performance properties.
 If the temporal pattern of switching on and off can be seen in the signal output at a statistically significant level then a credible claim for a detection might be made.

-An opportunity of this kind presents itself for correlation detection in the case of magnetic conversion detectors (see below).
+An opportunity of this kind presents itself for correlation detection in the case of magnetic conversion detectors (see below), in which case signal switching could also be achieved by modulating the amplitude of the field and its direction.
 The devices are arranged to enable the conversion of the GW to an electromagnetic one within an electromagnetic cavity crossed by a strong magnetic field.
 The electromagnetic signal produced is proportional to the length of the cavity in GW wavelengths and the cavity dimensions transverse to its length are critical in determining the efficiency of the process.
 This is because the generated electromagnetic wave finds itself travelling in an electromagnetic waveguide, with a phase velocity greater than that of the GW.
 To make the conversion efficient these two phase velocities must be sufficiently close that, in the whole length of the detector, only a very small phase difference develops between the two waves.
 If this is not the case then the conversion process is essentially rendered inoperative.
 Current thoughts on slowing the electromagnetic wave in the cavity include the introduction of a gas into the cavity and adjusting the refractive index at the electromagnetic frequency by means of the pressure to equalise the phase velocities.
 Because the conversion is so inefficient if this is not done, controlling the gas pressure can essentially switch the sensitivity to GWs off and on with very minimal disturbance to its other operating parameters and hence to the output signal.
 The detector output can then be correlated with the detector operating pattern.
 Statistically, this is a more effective correlation process than described above between two similar detectors because in this case the signal is compared with an a priori determined template and not a random template.
 The minimum detectable signal in this case is $\propto T^{-\frac{1}{2}}$ allowing a faster gain in sensitivity with time.